-This series has included exercise recommendations to self-manage neck pain, headache, upper back pain, and dizziness.
+This series (Part 1 and Part 2) has included exercise recommendations to self-manage neck pain, headache, upper back pain, and dizziness.
 This month’s topic involves enhancing coordination, which may be the most important topic in this three-part series!

 Coordination-based exercises are important because they stimulate our neuro-motor system and can help restore normal function.
 We can all relate to the challenge of learning new activities.
 In many cases, we may struggle with the basics, but over time, they become easier to perform and we’re eventually able to accomplish these neuromuscular sequences without even thinking about it.
 When we are injured, we COMPENSATE and change our methods of doing the various tasks associated with our work and daily living.
 Unfortunately, these altered neuromotor sequences can become our “new normal” and can lead to other faulty compensatory motor functions (a negative vicious cycle).
 To “fix” this, we must First “Identify” the faulty pattern, Second “Fix” the faulty pattern consciously, Third “Practice” the new or proper method long enough so that, Fourth The proper/new/fixed method becomes automatic or “unconscious.”
 So, HOW do we re-establish proper motor function after an injury?